 An August 2016 update from Craig Morley, Bellarine Peninsula OBP Regional Group Co-ordinator, tells us there is exciting news of the three OBPs at Swan Bay.
 They have had success in reading the complete band details on each of the birds.

 Our wonderful Indigenous Nursery is a joint initiative between Bellarine Landcare Group and Bellarine Secondary College.
 Each year the nursery produces thousands of seedlings, indigenous to the Bellarine, for purchase by Landcare members and for major revegetation projects.
 Read more about the nursery.

 Our facilitators are often out and about - they can be contacted most easily by email:

 In early 2015 we called landholders to a meeting about rabbit eradication.
 As a result of the wonderful turn-up at our first meeting, the BLG is now developing a Bellarine-wide Rabbit Eradication Program.
-If you are interested in this, please see our page about the current activities, join in by sending your name to the rabbiters' email list, and talk to your neighbours so you can work with them to clear your region of rabbits!
-We will be launching our main attack in autumn 2016.
+If you are interested in this, please contact our facilitator.

 See the maps of NRM activities in our region

 To access the interactive map, you will need to go to the following website: http://www.ccmaknowledgebase.vic.gov.au/nrmpp/cb_pages/disclaimer.php

 The map is incomplete for the Peninsula but growing - some regions have already entered a considerable amount fo information and can now use their maps for planning and monitoring activities.